-The Government's obligation to make award(s) is contingent upon both the availability of appropriated funds from which payment can be made and the receipt of proposals that NASA determines are acceptable for award under this solicitation.
+Funds are not currently available for awards under this solicitation.
+The Government's obligation to make award(s) is contingent upon both the availability of new appropriated funds from which payment can be made and the receipt of proposals that NASA determines are acceptable for award under this solicitation.
 No additional funds beyond the negotiated award value will be available.
 NASA does not allow for payment of profit or fee to commercial firms under grant awards (see Section 2.2.3).

 The funding available for this solicitation will limit the number and magnitude of the proposals awarded.
-The ESTO expects that a total of 15 to 20 proposals will be selected and awards issued with values not to exceed \$1.5M per year per award.
+Based on the availability of funding, the ESTO expects that a total of 1 to 3 proposals will be selected.
+The ESTO anticipates funding of approximately \$3 to \$4 million per year for the InVEST program.